DiefBell/Express-Typescript-Boilerplate/README.md

 #### Running the App
 4. Run `npm run start:dev` to launch the server with nodemon watcher, which will reload the server when you make changes.
 Run with `npm run start` to launch without nodemon.
-5. Open `http://localhost:3000/hello` to see the "Hello, world!" example.
+5. Open `http://localhost:3000/hello` to see the example web page.
-6. Open `http://localhost:3000/hello/your_name` to see the "Hello, your_name!" example.
+6. Open `http://localhost:3000/hello/your_name` to see the example web page, but with the tab title replaced with `your_name` by Handlebars.

 #### Building and Deploying
 7. Build the app to `./dist` by running `npm run build`.
 This needs to be done from a Bash terminal as it uses the `cp` command to copy some files into the dist directory.